-situated in a plain surrounded by two mountain ranges offering a mild climate and magnificently impressive gardens to this city,Shiraz, is one of Iran's oldest cities and the fourth biggest in the country, it has been the capital of Persia during the Zand dynasty and hosts quite a few interesting historical sites.
+Situated in a plain surrounded by two mountain ranges offering a mild climate and magnificently impressive gardens to this city,Shiraz, is one of Iran's oldest cities and the fourth biggest in the country.
+It was the capital of Persia during the Zand dynasty and hosts few interesting historical sites.

-the provincial capital of Fars, is known as the cultural capital of Iran,as well as the "City of roses and poets". this city is the heart of Iran’s history and a center of the rich Persian literary heritage.
-Shiraz has been the cradle of civilization and art for many centuries. some famous philosophers, thinkers and poets produced their masterpieces in this beautiful city. .
-Shiraz is known as the city of flowers and nightingales, referring to its beautiful gardens and two very famous poets; Sa'di and Hafez.
+The provincial capital of Fars, known as the cultural capital of Iran, is the heart of Iran’s history and a center of the rich Persian literary heritage.
+Shiraz has been a cradle of civilization and art for many centuries. some famous philosophers, thinkers and poets produced their masterpieces in this beautiful city.
+Shiraz is known as the city of flowers and nightingales, as well as the "City of roses and poets", referring to its beautiful Persian gardens and two very famous poets; Sa'di and Hafez.
 There are quite a few beautiful mosques and other historical buildings showing the fantastic architecture, tile works and mirror works of Zand and Qajar era.

 Although the exact date of its construction is unknown, many stories about Eram Garden of Shiraz have been written in travelogues of western travelers who passed by Shiraz in 17th and 18th Centuries.
 According to authentic historical documents, the garden was built during the Seljuk Era following the order of Sultan Sanjar, but this was not the end, and in later centuries, Shiraz rulers restored various parts of it.